hotosm/osm-fieldwork/docs/FAQs_and_Troubleshooting.md

 - A: ODKConvert is written in Python and uses several Python libraries, including PyYAML, Click, and xlrd.
 The tool can be run on any operating system that supports Python.

 - Q: How can I set up ODKConvert locally on my computer?
 - A: To set up ODKConvert locally, you need to have Python 3 installed on your system.
-You can then clone the ODKConvert repository from GitHub, install the required dependencies using pip, and run the tool using the command-line interface.
+You can then clone the ODKConvert repository from GitHub, install the required dependencies using pip and run the tool using the command-line interface.

 - Q: How can I report a bug or suggest a new feature for ODKConvert?
 - A: You can report bugs or suggest new features by opening an issue on the ODKConvert repository on GitHub.
 Be sure to provide as much detail as possible, including steps to reproduce the bug and any relevant error messages.